metno/weatherapi-docs/docs/doc/locationforecast/datamodel.md

 ## Wind

+Ja wind speed er gjennomsnitt over 10min.
+Vindkast er midlet over 3s og vi oppgir maks vindkast i løpet av en time.

 The values are predicted for a height of 10 m above ground.
 Wind direction denote where the wind is coming from, where 0° is north, 90° east, etc.